tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 ## Switchpoint and breaker state machines

-A switchpoint has a simple binary state machine: Open or Closed.
-Under normal operation, the switchpoint is commanded to transition by an operator or by protection logic.
-When a command is issued, the switchpoint mechanically transitions ( takes seconds to minute depending on the mechanism), and then reports its new state.
-The SCADA records the command, the transition time, and the final state.
+A switchpoint is Open or Closed, nothing between.
+An operator or the protection logic commands it, it takes seconds to a minute to move depending on the mechanism, and it reports the new state; the SCADA records the command, the time, and where it ended.

-Normal transition logs show: command issued, brief delay (transition time), report received confirming new state, and the new state matching the command.
-A Close command results in a Closed state report.
-An Open command results in an Open state report.
-The delay is consistent (the same switchpoint always takes approximately the same transition time).
+A normal log reads cleanly: the command goes out, a brief and consistent transition time passes, and the switchpoint reports the state the command asked for, Close to Closed, Open to Open.
+The same switchpoint takes about the same time every time.

-Anomalous transitions include: a command that is not executed (command issued but the switchpoint remains in the old state), a state change that contradicts the command (Close command issued but the switchpoint opens instead), or a state that oscillates rapidly (the switchpoint rapidly alternates between Open and Closed within seconds, which is physically impossible for a mechanical switchpoint and indicates either false reporting or a sensor malfunction).
+What breaks that reads three ways.
+A command that never takes leaves the switchpoint in its old state.
+A command answered by the opposite, a Close that opens, is a contradiction on its face.
+And a state that flickers Open and Closed within seconds is not a mechanical switchpoint at all, which cannot move that fast, but a false report or a failing sensor.

 Breaker condition is tracked by an operating count, the number of open-close cycles the mechanism has run, since each cycle wears the contacts.
 A mechanical counter on the breaker holds this directly, and as the count climbs the breaker